bbigcd/ble-guides/ble-throughput.md

 If you are trying to improve the throughput of your BLE application or just want to understand more about the BLE protocol stack in general, please read on!

-# Terminology
+# 术语

 Before we get started there's a few basic definitions that are useful to know.

-* **Connection Event** - For BLE, *exactly* two devices are talking with each other in one *connection*.
+* **连接事件** - For BLE, *exactly* two devices are talking with each other in one *connection*.
 Even if data is not being exchanged, each side must ping each other periodically to ensure the *connection* is still alive.
 Each time the devices ping one another is known as a *Connection Event*

-* **Connection Interval** - The time between each *Connection Event* (valid time range is 7.5ms to 4 seconds).
+* **连接间隔** - The time between each *Connection Event* (valid time range is 7.5ms to 4 seconds).
 The *Connection Interval* can be negotiated once the two devices are connected.
 To optimize for power, it is often favorable to change the *Connection Interval* dynamically

-# Understanding The LE Packet Layers
+# 理解 LE 包层

 To optimize throughput, it is first important to look at the makeup of a Bluetooth LE packet.

-## Bluetooth Baseband / Radio
+## 蓝牙 基带 / 无线电

 The BLE Radio is capable of transmitting 1 symbol per μs (giving it a bitrate of 1 megabit/second).
 This is **not** the throughput which will be observed for several reasons: